AdrianOutlook/lowjob/README.md

-# vizibivaly
+# t2Qg-pro
-animal for bullshit
+animal and trees